 I have baked many loaves of bread in my day.
-Many with utilizing simple techniques like the straight dough method, and others using more complicated techniques like making sourdough bread.
+Many with utilizing the simplest techniques like the straight dough method, and others using more complicated techniques like utilizing a sourdough starter.

 With everything I have learned about bread baking, the autolyse method has been by far my favorite technique I’ve learned.
 It sounds complicated right?
 But the good news is that this process is possibly one of the most simple things you can do in bread making!

 An autolyse literally involves mixing only the flour and water together and letting it rest before any of the other ingredients are added.
 The length of time that the flour/water mixture rests can vary, but typically it is at least 30 minutes and up to several hours.
 This method is most commonly used as part of the sourdough bread process, however it can be used for any kind of bread.

 The origin of the word “autolyse” means splitting.
 The purpose of autolysis is to jump start the formation of the gluten strands.
 Once the flour and water mixes, the enzymes in the flour start breaking down the starch and the protein in the flour.
 This converts the starch to sugar and the proteins begin reforming into gluten strands.

 Yes, sure, all of this happens in the traditional method of mixing and kneading all of the ingredients together, but the more the dough is handled the more oxidized it gets.
 And over oxidized dough can have a reduction in flavor, color, and texture.
 Autolyse allows the gluten strands to begin forming on their own which in turn also results in gluten formation that is more orderly.

 The main benefits of utilizing autolyse are: